-A complementary approach is watershed sensitive planning which focuses on minimizing negative impacts as new development occurs.
-Watershed protection goals are generally included in a wide variety of community plans such as comprehensive plans, emergency management plans, watershed plans, water resource management plans and open space plans.
+Watershed protection goals are generally included in a wide variety of community plans such as comprehensive plans, hazard mitigation plans, watershed plans, water resource management plans and open space plans.
 Converting these goals into concrete policy in development codes is essential to preventing watershed degradation and enhancing community resiliency.

-STRATEGIES WATERSHED PROTECTION STANDARDS
+STRATEGIES FOR WATERSHED PROTECTION STANDARDS

-- Map all sensitive areas including wetlands, riparian corridors, infiltration zones, water supply watersheds, groundwater basins, and natural disasterprone areas. - Adopt plans for wildfire mitigation, watershed management, stormwater management, and floodplain management that designate sensitive areas and goals for mitigation. - Minimize development in sensitive areas through clustering or limited development densities and design standards or at the least, guidelines.
+- · Map all sensitive areas including wetlands, riparian corridors, infiltration zones, water supply watersheds, groundwater basins, and natural disaster- prone areas, such as flood, drought, and wildfire areas. - · Adopt plans for wildfire mitigation, watershed management, stormwater management, and floodplain management that designate sensitive areas and goals for mitigation.
+These plans should reference other plans so that priorities and objectives build on each other and that the environment is viewed holistically. - Limit development in sensitive areas by clustering homes within a smaller geographic zone, incentivizing infill development in less sensitive areas, and providing low impact design standards/guidelines. - · Create zoning districts with lower densities and/or cluster development to protect surface and groundwater sensitive areas. - Adopt development standards for stream buffers and setbacks to protect water quality.

-- Create zoning districts with lower densities and/or cluster development to protect surface and groundwater sensitive areas. - Adopt development standards for stream buffers and setbacks to protect water quality. - Adopt vegetation protection standards that minimize disturbance to vegetation within the riparian corridor. - Adopt stormwater management and site design standards that utilize best practices for low impact design reducing storm event runoff and increasing water infiltration. - Adopt site level soil erosion mitigation standards for new development to reduce sedimentation and run-off and protect water quality from land disturbance. - Adopt surface and/or groundwater districts with standards to minimize contamination of streams and shallow aquifers that will protect existing and potential sources of drinking water supplies. - Participate in collaborative efforts to restore watershed functions through watershed restoration projects.
+- · Adopt vegetation protection standards that minimize disturbance to vegetation within the riparian corridor. - · Adopt stormwater management and site design standards that utilize best practices for low impact design reducing storm event runoff and increasing water infiltration. - · Adopt site level soil erosion mitigation standards for new development to reduce sedimentation and run-off and protect water quality from land disturbance. - · Adopt surface and/or groundwater districts with standards to minimize contamination of streams and shallow aquifers that will protect existing and potential sources of drinking water supplies. - · Participate in collaborative efforts to restore watershed functions through watershed restoration projects.